pytorch/PiPPy/examples/inference/README.md

 ### Setting you need to care about

-* pp_group_size configure the number of pipeline parallelism group, meaning essentially on how many gpus we need our model to be splitted.
+* pp_group_size configure the number of pipeline parallelism group, meaning essentially on how many gpus our model to need be splitted.

 We dont discuss the ddp_group_size here, as we are thinking currently all the gpus that involved in a pipleline will make up one model for inference.